Faith and doubt are by no means mutually exclusive; doubt is rather the shadow which everywhere follows faith and trust. — Wolfhart Pannenberg

-Wikipedia defines doubt as “a status between belief and disbelief, involves uncertainty or distrust or lack of sureness of an alleged fact, an action, a motive, or a decision.”
+Doubt has been defined as “a status between belief and disbelief, involv(ing) uncertainty or distrust or lack of sureness of an alleged fact, an action, a motive, or a decision.”

 In fact, a sincere, growing faith emerges from doubt.
 I think doubt, to a certain degree, will always be with us until that day when we can put our fingers into His nail-scared hand.